Logo

 Carroll Shelby supported a project with Rucker Performance Motorcycles to manufacture 12 Carroll Shelby motorcycles that were designed by William Rucker.

-Shelby wrote his memoir called The Carroll Shelby Story published in 1967 by Pocket Books.
+Shelby's memoir, The Carroll Shelby Story, was published in 1967 by Pocket Books.

 Carroll Shelby was married seven times; the first and last marriages lasted 15 years before divorce proceedings.